juxor/afaq/markdown/secA5.md

 time accelerating the isolation of the rulers from the ruled.
 The masses were no longer a source of inspiration and power, but rather an alien group whose lack of "discipline" (i.e. ability to follow orders) placed the revolution in danger.
-As one Russian Anarchist argued,
+As one Russian Anarchist argued:

 > _ "The proletariat is being gradually enserfed by the state.
 The people are being transformed into servants over whom there has arisen a new class of